Carla Fried: What you need to know about Medicare by age 63. Yes, 63

 • Delay Social Security as long as feasible.
 If you retire in your 60s and can afford to wait until age 70 to start Social Security, academic research shows it pays to wait, assuming you do not have serious health issues.

 That can help manage Medicare Part B premiums until age 70, because in many households, a portion of income from Social Security gets counted as taxable income.
-And that could cause your income to rise high enough that your Medicare Part B premium will be higher.
+And that could cause your income to increase enough that your Medicare Part B premium will be greater.

+“… Few realize that financial moves made at age 63 can mean you will pay

+a higher monthly premium for Medicare Part B. It pays to plan way ahead.”

 Local journalism is essential.